-Land must be used for "bona fide high-water recharge purposes."
+\ Land must be used for "bona fide high-water recharge purposes."

-Application for this classification must be made by March 1.
+\ Application for this classification must be made by March 1.

-7 five years or more.
-8 9 10 qualify as being used for "bona fide high-water recharge purposes": See Subsection 3.625(3)(b), F.S.
-11 12 The land use must have been continuous.
-13 14 15 The land use must be vacant residential, vacant commercial, vacant industrial, vacant institutional, nonagricultural, or single-family residential.
-16 17 18 The maintenance of one single-family residential dwelling on part of the land does not in itself preclude a high-water recharge classification.
-19 20 21 22 23 The land must be located within a prime groundwater recharge area or in an area considered by the appropriate water management district to supply significant groundwater recharge.
-23 24 25 26 27 Significant groundwater recharge shall be assessed by the appropriate water management district on the basis of hydrologic characteristics of the soils and underlying geologic formations.
-28 The land must not be receiving any other special classification.
-29 30 31 There must not be in the vicinity of the land any activity that has the potential to contaminate the ground water, including, but not limited to, the presence of: 32 33 34 35 36 37 38 39 Toxic or hazardous substances; Free-flowing saline artesian wells; Drainage wells; Underground storage tanks; or Any potential pollution source existing on a property that drains to the property seeking the high-water recharge classification.
-40 41 42 The parcel of land must be at least ten acres.
-42 43 44 45 46 Th orking Waterfront Property le Florida Constitution sets forth criteria for classifying and valuing working waterfront operty.
+\ The land owner must contract to use the land for high-water recharge purposes for five years or more.

+To qualify as being used for "bona fide high-water recharge purposes": See Subsection 193.625(3)(b), F.S.

+\ The land use must have been continuous.

+\ The land use must be vacant residential, vacant commercial, vacant industrial, vacant institutional, nonagricultural, or single-family residential.

+\ The maintenance of one single-family residential dwelling on part of the land does not in itself preclude a high-water recharge classification.

+\ The land must be located within a prime groundwater recharge area or in an area considered by the appropriate water management district to supply significant groundwater recharge.

+\ Significant groundwater recharge shall be assessed by the appropriate water management district on the basis of hydrologic characteristics of the soils and underlying geologic formations.

+\ The land must not be receiving any other special classification.

+\ There must not be in the vicinity of the land any activity that has the potential to contaminate the ground water, including, but not limited to, the presence of:

+Toxic or hazardous substances;

+- \ Free-flowing saline artesian wells;

+- \ Drainage wells;

+- \ Underground storage tanks; or

+- \ Any potential pollution source existing on a property that drains to the property seeking the high-water recharge classification.

+- \ The parcel of land must be at least ten acres.

+Working Waterfront Property

+The Florida Constitution sets forth criteria for classifying and valuing working waterfront property.